dangoslen/dangoslen-me-site/content/blog/whats-the-point-of-a-software-development-lifecycle.md

 <i>

 It's a Tuesday morning.
 After logging into Slack, I see that there are several pull requests to review.
-And while I enjoy reviewing code, sometimes I'd prefer writing my own code.
-But since our team requires two reviews from team members before any code can get merged.
+And while I enjoy reviewing code, sometimes I'd prefer writing my own.
+But since our team requires two reviews from team members before any code can get merged, I make sure to prioritize them.

 During standup later that day, a few teammates show a demo of a feature they have been developing.
 The demo is good overall, but one small detail starts a discussion: should the feature work this way or that?
 We eventually agree and decide there is a little more coding to do before calling the work done.

-Later in the day, I start to prepare for our weekly deployment.
+Later in the day I start to prepare for our weekly deployment.
 While prepping the release, I make sure to properly log our change in our tracking system and provide our deployment and rollback methods.
 I also include links to the version and the automated build that created the version artifacts.
 All of this helps our change management team to approval our change quickly.

 </i>

 Ok - why tell you this story?
 This story illustrates an example of a [software development lifecycle](https://www.techopedia.com/definition/22193/software-development-life-cycle-sdlc) at work.
 If you have never heard of a software development lifecycle (SDLC), then you have come to the right post.
-We are talking all about the SDLC and the implications it has for the software teams build.
+We are talking all about the SDLC and the implications it has for how teams build software.

 ## What is a Software Development Lifecycle Anyway?

-A software development lifecycle is simply a list of processes and tools that a team (or organization) follows to develop software products.
-Pretty simple, right?
+A software development lifecycle is simply a list of processes, statements, and rules that a team (or organization) follows to develop software products.
+Nothing much too it.

+But SDLCs can feel really daunting.
+The goal of this post is to help you feel less intimidated by the SDLC and to understand the role it plays in how your team or organization operates as a software engineer.

-I think the term lifecycle is essential here.
-While software isn't a living thing, it exhibits many of the characteristics of a living thing: software grows and develops, responds to its environment, consumes energy, and might even exhibit forms of homeostasis (load-shedding) and reproduction (scaling).
+Before going much further, pay attention to the term lifecycle.
+In my view, this is critically important.
+While software isn't a living thing, it exhibits many of the characteristics of a living thing: software grows and develops, responds to its environment, consumes energy, and might even exhibit forms of homeostasis (load-shedding, steady-state) and reproduction (scaling).

-It also means that, like any living thing, there might be parts of our software that is unhealthy or dying.
+It also means that like any living thing, there might be parts of our software that is unhealthy or dying.
 Our software might be reaching end-of-life which might change how we monitor/maintain it.
 We might have bugs or performances issues in our software that we must tend to.
 And, of course, we have new features that our users - or even ourselves - want.

 Much like how a garden has a lifecycle based on the season and the plants within it, so our software has a lifecycle too.
 We have to understand what our software should do, how to build it, how to care for it properly.